Istanbul Walls: Self-Guided Walking Tour + Detailed Map

 Click on the image above to zoom and scroll around the map in a new window.

-A few important notes about using our interactive map:
+A few important notes about using our custom interactive map:

 • The BLUE track is our recommended walking route, from Ayvansaray Ferry Terminal down to Kazlıçeşme Marmaray Railway Station.